SchmidtRichard/React.js/README.md

 ## JavaScript Expressions in JSX Code Challenge

-The challenge below has been completed on [CodeSandbox](https://codesandbox.io/s/javascript-expressions-in-jsx-practice-forked-qvr5s):
+:question: The challenge below has been completed on [CodeSandbox](https://codesandbox.io/s/javascript-expressions-in-jsx-practice-forked-qvr5s):

 - Create a react app from scratch.
 - It should display 2 paragraph HTML elements.